freenet/web/hugo-site/content/_index.md

 reliance on big tech.
 Freenet lets you regain your digital independence.

-Freenet is a peer-to-peer network that transforms users’ computers into a resilient, distributed system, automatically scaling services without cloud servers, safeguarding data with cryptography.
+Freenet is a peer-to-peer network that transforms users’ computers into a resilient, distributed platform on which anyone can build decentralized services.
 Every peer contributes to a fault-tolerant collective, ensuring services are always available without a single points of failure.

 The web is a series of siloed services, but every system built on Freenet is fully interoperable by default.
 We haven't reinvented wheels unnecessarily, apps can be built with popular existing web